 RELATED: How Much Does a Siberian Husky Cost?
 (2023 Price Guide)

 Places to Find Agouti Siberian Husky Puppies for Sale or Adoption

 Finding an agouti Husky can be quite challenging due to its rarity.
 However, fret not because there are dedicated and reputable places where you can find an agouti Husky for sale.

 Here are some breeders where you can buy an agouti Husky:

 - AKC Marketplace – The American Kennel Club manages an online marketplace where reputable canine breeders across the country can advertise and sell their litters.
 You can easily find a reputable agouti Husky breeder on their website.
 It is guaranteed that all of the puppies sold on the AKC Marketplace platform are registered with the kennel club.

 - Burnsberg Kennels – Located in Michigan, the Burnsberg Kennels is dedicated to producing top-of-the-line Siberian Husky.
 They have a spacious kennel facility where they breed and train their Huskies.
 Occasionally, their litters produce agouti Siberian Husky puppies as well as solid white puppies.

 - Novel Siberians – Novel Siberians have been breeding quality Siberian Huskies since 2014.
-From the past years, they have already successfully produced and bred agouti Huskies as well as the other varieties of coat colors including the rare ones.
+In the past years, they have already successfully produced and bred agouti Huskies as well as other varieties of coat colors including the rare ones.

 Just like what I always tell aspiring pet owners, it is always better to adopt instead of buying from breeders.
 Although agouti Huskies are highly-priced, some still end up in rescue and shelters for various reasons.